Free-Fermion Measurement-Induced Volume- to Area-Law Entanglement Transition in the Presence of Fermion Interactions: Introduction

 Using the non-linear sigma-model description augmented by interactions, we conjecture that the critical point of the MIPT in the weakly interacting class-DIII monitored circuit is identical to that of the \emph{noninteracting} transition \cite{Jian23,MFava2023}.
 This is because the aforementioned mass term becomes \emph{dangerously irrelevant} at the critical point of the interacting circuit.
 The mass term enables the appearance of volume-law entanglement scaling when the interacting circuit deviates from the critical point.
 The idea is that the symmetry-breaking mass term, originating from the presence of interactions, encodes dynamical quantum chaos facilitated by interparticle scattering, as manifested in the volume law phase.
 This chaos is suppressed to subextensive levels in the area-law phase, in which interactions are immaterial.
 Note that our arguments will not apply to cases with extra conservation laws, such as conserved U(1) charges.
 Continuous symmetries preserved in every quantum trajectory can enable further interaction terms in the effective field theory.
 Such terms (which also break the continuous free-fermion symmetry) were identified for class AIII in Ref.~\cite{Guo24}, where interactions are required for the \emph{existence} of a MIPT \cite{Poboiko23,Fava24}.

-While monitored fermionic dynamics without conserved charges are interesting in their own right, they are also closely related to the decoding problem of surface codes with coherent errors \cite{BravyiCoherentError2018,Venn2023,BehrendPRR2024}.
+While monitored fermionic dynamics without conserved charges are interesting in their own right, they are also closely related to the decoding problem of surface codes with coherent errors \cite{BravyiCoherentError2018,Venn2023,BehrendPRR2024,YangLudwigJian2026,YanBaoVijay2026}.
 In fact, the decodability transitions of the latter system under coherent errors are dual to the MIPTs in the monitored circuits on a Majorana fermion chain.
 The form of the coherent error controls whether the interaction is present in the dual monitored circuits.
-It turns out these dual monitored circuits belong to symmetry class D in the noninteracting limit, which can be viewed as a class-DIII monitored circuit with an extra symmetry or constraints \cite{CMJian2022,Jian23,MFava2023,wang2025decoherenceinducedselfdualcriticalitytopological,GRL2001,Jian25}.
+For the square-lattice surface code, it turns out these dual monitored circuits belong to symmetry class D in the noninteracting limit, which can be viewed as a class-DIII monitored circuit with an extra symmetry or constraints \cite{CMJian2022,Jian23,MFava2023,wang2025decoherenceinducedselfdualcriticalitytopological,GRL2001,Jian25}.
 The numerical simulations of these dual class-D monitored circuits with and without interactions \cite{Venn2023,BehrendPRR2024} show a tantalizing sign of impeded development of volume-law entanglement scaling even if interactions are present, which might result from strong renormalization of the interaction-induced replica-anisotropic mass term.
 A similar renormalization effect of the mass term is indeed the focus of this current work.
-However, we emphasize that this work concerns interacting symmetry-class DIII fermionic monitored circuits without extra constraints.
-Our study here will set the stage for investigating interacting class-D circuits (in connection to surface codes) in the future.
+On the other hand, for the decoding problems in the honeycomb-lattice and triangular-lattice surface code, the detailed forms of coherent errors determine whether the dual circuit belongs to class DIII or D and whether interactions are present \cite{YanBaoVijay2026,YangLudwigJian2026}.
+For this work, we focus on interacting symmetry-class DIII fermionic monitored circuits which are fermionic monitored circuits without extra constraints other than global fermion-parity conservation.
+Our study here will set the stage for investigating interacting class-D circuits and surface code decoding problems dual to Majorana monitored circuits in the future.